zlu/octopress/source/_posts/2013-09-27-quicksurveyofrailscms.markdown

 ```

 But where do you add it?
 I tried to create a new partial _kb.html.erb under app/views/layouts and got a no partial found error.
 It is looking for cms_content and application directories for partials.
 So I created app/views/cms_content directory and moved the partial there.
 This kind/level of details should, ideally, be in the guide.
 You can then invoke this partial inside of a layout:

+{% raw %}
     {{ cms:partial:kb }}
+{% endraw %}

 Once you get how Liquid template markup works with comfy sofa, it becomes intuitive to create sites/layouts/pages.